Experimental

 A Token Service profile can have zero or more verifiable credential endpoints, which are created, configured, and deployed like any other endpoint of the profile.

 If enabled, the verifiable credential issuance functionality will expose the Credential Issuance Metadata in a subpath of the anonymous endpoint, namely in the well known path /.well-known/openid-credential-issuer (see verifiable-credentials/expose-metadata).
 The full path depends on the configuration details such as base URL, service role and anonymous endpoint.
 See verifiable-credentials/expose-metadata for more information.
-Each entry in the credentials_supported array of the Credential Issuer Metadata corresponds to a verifiable-credentials/verifiable-credential entry.
+Each entry in the credential_configurations_supported object of the Credential Issuer Metadata corresponds to a verifiable-credentials/verifiable-credential entry.

 Token procedures